TheGoodlike13/liberty_or_death/README.md

 But life finds a way.
 For my personal reasons,
 I needed to connect a shared folder to the VM.
-Mostly to try something in linux.
+Mostly to try something in Linux.

 You can probably guess how this goes.
 Yes, more pages to the web archive.